andrescorrada/performance-curves/README.md

 sorts of neat lift measurements but they are **incapable** of taking into account the effect of counterfactuals.

-If you an academic scientist, this is a terrible flaw.
+If you are an academic scientist, this is a terrible flaw.
 "You are claiming to do a lift measurement but you do not handle counterfactuals?
 Huh?"

 To an industrial scientist this is not such a bad flaw.
 What other